ElToroBIZ/ReflectiveELFLoader/README.md

 Certain GRSecurity protections can break this is they are enabled.
 I have not tried to bypass these protections as I do not need to bypass them at this point in time.
 If, in the future, I do need to then I will find a way to bypass them and get it working on GRSecurity protected systems also.

+How to use this in my program?

+Coming soon!

 TODO

 1. Finish implementing loading portion